sonia-auv/proc_image_processing/README.md

 ### Running the tests

-First of all, the environment variable `NODE_CONFIG_PATH` must be set to in order for to execute some tests.
+First of all, the environment variable `NODE_CONFIG_PATH` must be set in order to execute some tests.
 For example, since configuration files are read from disk, setting this variable allows us to use filter chain configurations file assets for testing purposes.
 As such, you can either add this variable using `export NODE_CONFIG_PATH=test/assets/config` or by adding `NODE_CONFIG_PATH=test/assets/config`